-Document Sub-Section Submission Made By: Comments Received Recommendations Made TATT's Decisions Stakeholder Category 9 Section 1 General Windward Telecom As one of the architects of the Canadian Radio-television and Telecommunications Commission's Phase One cost manuals in 1979, I applaud the Authority's efforts to implement a Costing Methodology which ensures that the costs associated with each business and service category are properly identified and quantified.
-Windward Telecom takes solace in the face that the Authority, "may consider structural separation in the future if it is determined that this is required to ensure fair The Authority notes Windward Telecom's comments.
-General (i) Missing Steps in the Regulatory Process Telecommunica tions Services of Trinidad and Tobago Accounting Separation requirements should apply and on what shall apply to all concessionaires operating in more than one of the
+Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions Section 1 General Windward Telecom As one of the architects of the Canadian Radio-television and Telecommunications Commission's Phase One cost manuals in 1979, I applaud the Authority's efforts to implement a Costing Methodology which ensures that the costs associated with each business and service category are properly identified and quantified.
+Windward Telecom takes solace in the face that the Authority, "may consider structural separation in the future if it is determined that this is required to ensure fair competition."
+The Authority notes Windward Telecom's comments.
+General (i) Missing Steps in the Regulatory Process Telecommunica tions Services of Trinidad and Tobago The Authority has revised section 1.2 to identify the concessionaires that will be required to adopt the guidelines set out in this document.
+This section states that all concessionaires, that provide two (2) or more services, shall be required to